6 Strategies for Real ROI from F&B Technology Investments

 1. Start with Strategy

 Technology shouldn’t be an end in itself.
-Whether it’s a new ERP system, analytics tool or other software solution, it should support your business’ priorities.
-By taking the time upfront to identify gaps, needs and requirements, leaders can rank technology options by their impact.
+Whether it’s a new ERP system, analytics tool or other software solution, any digital transformation should support your business’ priorities.
+By taking the time upfront to identify gaps, needs and requirements, leaders can rank technology options by their impact on operational efficiency.

 For example: